ledbetterljoshua/divvy/README.md

 TODO: get more info from webcrawl.
 TODO: if url is in the database for more than two days, crawl webpage again and update data

+idea: when crawling a page, do what good does.
+Collect all the links, and check if they link to other websites or pages.
+All the other webpages gathered should be crawled, and then added to the url model in the database as "related pages".
+So, in the app, you could be watching a youtube video, and then you would get a list of all the related videos.
+These pages would need to be ranked.

 ###### Search API
 ___